arjun-menon/arjun-menon.github.io/index.md

 I live in Toronto.
 I'm always up to meet up in-person for coffee/tea and chat, or to chat on the phone.

 I've started a few public meetup groups here in Toronto:
-* [Toronto Bible Study, Prayer, and Other Christian Books Group](https://www.meetup.com/toronto-bible-study-prayer-and-other-christian-books-group/): this group just has a church event (for the Toronto _[NewLife church](https://nlife.ca/)_) at the moment, but I will be adding a Bible study soon.
+* [Toronto Bible Study, Prayer, and Other Christian Books Group](https://www.meetup.com/toronto-bible-study-prayer-and-other-christian-books-group/): this group currently has recurring Sunday church event (for the Toronto _[NewLife church](https://nlife.ca/)_), as well as a biweekly Bible study.
 * [NDP, Liberal & Green Supporters](https://www.meetup.com/ndp-liberal-green-party-supporters-group/): a group for progressive political organizing and action, with an emphasis on defending Canada from conservatives, and on enacting electoral reform.
 * [Fantasy and Sci-Fi Writers Creative Collective](https://www.meetup.com/fantasy-sci-fi-writing-meetup-group/): a group for people interested in writing sci-fi and fantasy fiction.
 (I haven't organized any events for it yet.)